Module 2: Basic Wilderness Self-Reliance

 • Heels or wedges

-• Students will be cooking and preparing meals in a camp-style environment
+• Bring enough food and snacks for the full course duration.
+Students will be cooking and preparing meals in a camp-style environment.

-This course emphasizes wilderness self-reliance — because the best survival situation is the one you never enter.
+This gear list is designed to enhance your learning experience and safety.
+Additional guidance and clarification will be provided after registration.
+This course emphasizes wilderness self-reliance—because the best survival situation is the one you never enter.